-Fall needle drop is triggered by weather and other factors of the growing season, much like dormancy.
+Fall needle drop refers to the tendency of evergreens to shed some of their older, inner needles at the end of the summer.
+It is triggered by weather and other factors of the growing season, much like dormancy.
 So it doesn't happen like clockwork, but it is fairly regular.

 Sometimes needle drop can also occur slowly, over several months, making it barely noticeable.
 You may not even be aware of this regular shedding of needles, because the new needles fill in quickly.

 Fall needle drop is most noticeable when several trees start to lose their needles at the same time, which is not uncommon since it is a seasonal process.

 It can be a startling sight, but it's a normal one for most evergreens.
 The inner most needles will turn yellow while outer needles stay bright green.
 The yellow needles eventually drop and carpet the ground around the tree.
 It may look alarming, but not only is it normal, it is also healthy.
 Older needles may also turn red or brown and go unnoticed before dropping.

 Eastern white pines can show their shedding dramatically.
 They tend to carry 3 years worth of needle growth during the growing season and drop the oldest year's needles just before winter; sometimes the 2 oldest years' needles.
 This can leave you with a sparse looking tree, with yellow needles throughout.
 It can take another season before the tree starts looking lush and green again.